MattithyahuData/P5-House-Prices-Prediction/README.md

 ## [Exploratory data analysis](Code/P7_Code.ipynb)
 I looked at the distributions of the data and the value counts for the various categorical variables that would be fed into the model.
 Below are a few highlights from the analysis.
+* We can see that most houses in the data have between 2 - 5 rooms.
 <img src="images/categoricalfeatures_countdistrib.png" />
 <img src="images/categoricalfeatures_distrib.png" />